Artist Statement

 I paint from a ‘feeling space’, exploring the way in which our psychological atmosphere is created and felt.
 I translate this emotional response onto the physical surface on the canvas.

-Inspiration is complimented by studying work of renowned artists Joan Mitchell, Barbara Rae, Wilhelmina Barns-Graham and Kurt Jackson alongside the emotive poetry of Mary Oliver.
+Inspiration is complimented by studying work of renowned artists Joan Mitchell, Barbara Rae, Wilhelmina Barns-Graham, Helen Frankenthaler alongside the emotive poetry of Mary Oliver.